jawadberjawi/UnifiedAccountingProject/README.md

 # 🧾 Java Accounting System – Double Entry Journal (OOP Project)

 This is a beginner-to-intermediate Java project that simulates a simple **double-entry accounting system**.
-It allows users to create, view, filter, and print trial balances using solid Object-Oriented Programming (OOP) principles.
+It allows users to create, view, filter, and print financial reports using solid Object-Oriented Programming (OOP) principles.

 ---